Frequently Asked Questions

 There would be full public disclosure on how funds are spent, including an annual public audit.
 All projects would be guided by recommendations in the Parks Master Plan.

-• No. The parks funding ballot referendum would provide funding to enhance city-owned parks, trails, open spaces, and recreational facilities.
-Town Branch Park is a donor-supported park funded by private dollars.
+No. The parks funding ballot referendum would provide funding to enhance city-owned parks, trails, open spaces, and recreational facilities.
+Gatton Park is a donor-supported park funded by private dollars.
 Similarly, the parks funding ballot referendum would not impact parks owned by homeowners associations or any other private entity.